 The Maltese capital Valletta is a UNESCO World Heritage Site and a beautiful city to walk around in with Baroque architecture, churches and palaces along hilly cobbled backstreets, and fantastic panoramic views over the old town and peninsula from the Upper Barrakka Gardens.
-Considering that Valletta is the European Capital of Culture 2018, this is a great year to visit as Valletta comes alive with over 400 cultural events focused on art, fashion, literature, music, films and more, through the year.
+Considering that Valletta was the European Capital of Culture 2018, there are a lot of things to see and do in Valletta including cultural events focused on art, fashion, literature, music, films and more, through the year.

 11. Maltese Food Could Be The Country’s Best Kept Secret

 Maltese cuisine is a unique, lip-smacking mix of Mediterranean, Middle Eastern and North African influences.
 Maltese cooking varies by the seasons, so expect a wide mezze spread, fresh seafood (such as the national fish lampuka), organically produced vegetables, and meat dishes with rabbit (the national meat) and beef.

 Think plenty of pates, dips and rich sauces, enjoyed with bread or biscuits, delicious ravioli and pasta preparations, often with fresh seafood, hearty pies, stews and soups, and pastizzi- a flaky pastry with ricotta or mushy peas.
 A particularly memorable meal I had was at Rubino in Valletta; my main was a sea bass filet wrapped around a pine nuts and pesto preparation, and dessert (that you absolutely must order when dining at Rubino) was Cassata Siciliana, a marriage of ricotta, cake and nuts.
 Another favorite meal was at Ta Mena Estate where I tried fresh tomatoes, olives, delicious aged sheep cheese and the best sausages that I’ve ever tasted.